-- Upholstery fabric can be smaller width than the window you are trying to hang curtains from.
-Most upholstery fabric is 54 inches to 60 inches wide.
+- Most upholstery fabric is 54 inches to 60 inches wide.
 With smaller projects and windows, the upholstery fabric shouldn’t be an issue.
 With larger windows, you’ll need to find an extra-wide drapery fabric that is 102-120" wide.

 - Upholstery fabrics could have a backing.
 When woven upholstery backing is made, the manufacturers can put an acrylic, latex, or laminate backing that makes the fabric suitable for upholstery applications.
 Lining the drapes is recommended to cover up this upholstery backing.

 Revolution Performance Fabrics as Drapery and Tablecloths

 When it comes to drapery, curtains, tablecloths, and slipcovers, Revolution Performance Fabrics has an amazing line of non-backed upholstery fabric.
 Over the past couple of years, we have had several customers ask about using our fabric for drapery, curtains, tablecloths, and slipcovers.
 Our Revolution Plus is a great non-backed upholstery fabric that has been used by several designers and upholstery experts to create amazing non-upholstered projects.
 Below are some of those projects that could maybe spark a project of your own.
 Just remember if you are using upholstery fabric for drapery, curtain, tablecloth, or slipcover, be sure to choose Revolution Plus Performance Fabrics.
 Thanks for reading.